cortexlabs/cortex/docs/deployments/batchapi/deployment.md

 ## Job commands

-Once a job has been submitted to your Batch API (see [here](endpoints.md#submit-a-job)), you can use the Job ID from job submission to get the status, stream logs and stop a running job using the CLI.
+Once a job has been submitted to your Batch API (see [here](endpoints.md#submit-a-job)), you can use the Job ID from job submission response to get the status, stream logs, and stop a running job using the CLI.

 ### `cortex get <api_name> <job_id>`

-After a submitting a job (see [Batch API endpoint documentation](endpoints.md)), you can use the
+After a submitting a job, you can use the `cortex get <api_name> <job_id>` command to show information about the job:

 ```bash
 $ cortex get image-classifier 69d9c0013c2d0d97